sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 - Reverting a previous change to solve a production issue.
 - Minor docs changes.
+- Auto-generated changes, such as when performing a version release, where a reviewer would not have anything of substance to review.

 It should be obvious to any other engineer on the team from the PR description and/or diff that it was appropriate for you to not wait for approval.

-Here are some examples of unacceptable reasons to skip code review:
+Here are some examples of reasons to skip code review that are NOT acceptable:

 - "I promised that I would ship this to $CUSTOMER by $DEADLINE"
     - The customer expects the feature to work and be maintained.
 Code review helps ensure both of these things by increasing the quality and distributing ownership.
 - "This code is experimental"
     - If the experiment is a success and the code is useful, then it will be easier to have done code reviews incrementally than to expect someone to review the code after the fact.
 The latter rarely happens successfully.
 - "I don't have someone to review this code"
-    - It sounds like it is time for you to find a new person to distribute knowledge, expertise, and context to.
+    - You should find a new person to distribute knowledge, expertise, and context to.

 ## What makes an effective code review?